Monotch recently completed a series of large-scale stress/performance tests for our TLEX I2V platform.

 TLEX to the max

-Co-investing into the testing phase
+Co-investing in the testing phase

 After we had carried out all planned tests, we continued to increase the numbers for a while: in the end, we connected nearly 11,000 fictitious intersections with 10 million road users.
 Average latency?
-5 milli-seconds ……
+Only 5 milli-seconds ……

 Bring on that C-ITS scale-up; TLEX I2V is ready!